 State Regulated Contaminants with Notification Levels

-2 Some groundwater wells in Salinas contain naturally occurring gross alpha particle activity in excess of the MCL and have tested as high as 20 ppb; however, the system average of 5.1 ppb is well under the MCL.
-Cal Water closely monitors gross alpha particle activity.
+2 Gross alpha (α) particle activity was detected at 20 pCi/L (picocuries per liter), which is in excess of the MCL of 15 pCi/L; however, compliance is based on a running annual average, which remains below the MCL.
+Cal Water closely monitors the Gross α particle activity.
 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing α-emitters in excess of the MCL over many years may have an increased risk of getting cancer.

 6 The previous MCL of 0.010 mg/L (10 ppb) for hexavalent chromium was withdrawn on September 11, 2017, and there is currently no MCL in effect.

 |AS||Internal corrosion of AC water mains|

 |BB||Major biodegradation byproduct of TCE and PCE groundwater contamination|